What does this mean?

-- If you have to cancel because of a COVID-19 incidence we will give you a full refund with our COVID-19 Peace of Mind Guarantee
+- Give you a full refund with our COVID-19 Peace of Mind Guarantee If you have to cancel because of a COVID-19 incidence

 - Clean and sanitise all gear appropriately and to a high standard between Treks.
-This will include quarantining equipment for a minimum of 72 hours and the use of UVC Ozone Germicidal lamps for items that cannot be chemically sanitised.
+This will include the use of hospital grade HOCL [Hypoclorous Acid] fogging, UVC Ozone Germicidal lamps, and the quarantining of equipment for a minimum of 72 hours.

 - On Multiday Treks provide each client with a new filtration system such as a Water To Go Bottle

 - Where appropriate, prepare all food for Treks to the highest standards of hygiene